flo-v/SUSHI_labrotation/README.md

 4. Confirm by clickin DataSet in menu
 5. Click test_dataset with given name xxxx (Applications - refresh if you cannot see the application buttons)
 6. Select whatever application you want (here FastQCApp), and submit
-7. Wait for a minute, and check the result (by clicking on DataSets once again)
+7. Wait for some minutes, and check the result (by clicking on DataSets once again)

 Make new sushi app